aakn/work-store/README.md

 #### Populating the data

-The data can be populated using the batch processor
+The data can be populated using the batch processor API

 ```bash
 curl -X POST "http://localhost:3000/api/works" -H 'content-type: application/json' -d '{